 The question is simple, the solution is a bit more complex.
 First, you must build a strong relationship with your account rep. Take the time to get to know them, show them they are appreciated, and build a relationship founded in mutual respect.
 Then you can get into the negotiation.

 Start by doing your research and making sure you know what you want from the negotiation.
 Know what discounts the carrier offers and what hidden fees or surcharges might be sneakily wedged into the contract.
 Finally, get the data to back up your request.
-Work with a third-party to run analytics, develop benchmarking, and create cost modeling and rate simulations.
+Work with a third-party to run analytics, develop a baseline, and create cost modeling and rate simulations.
 This way, the data proves the negotiated rates you’re asking for are valid and reasonable.

 How to Negotiate in Logistics